 Research by technology conglomerate Cisco suggests that as much as 80 per cent of all traffic on the Internet will be video-related by 2021.

-If you’re trying to reach out to customers online, you’ll need to offer video content or risk being overlooked in favour of other competitors who do.
+So, If you’re trying to reach out to customers online, you’ll need to offer video content or risk being overlooked in favour of other competitors who do.

 Statisticians believe that adding a video thumbnail to an email can up click-through rates by as much as 40%.

-It’s thought that 64% of internet users are more likely to buy a product online after watching a video about it.
+Also, it’s thought that 64% of internet users are more likely to buy a product online after watching a video about it.

-Research suggests that embedding videos in landing pages can increase conversion rates by up to 80%.
+Additionally, research suggests that embedding videos in landing pages can increase conversion rates by up to 80%.